simonfrayer/sep4-iot/README.md

 `apk add gdb`

 to install the debugger.
-The debugger is not part of the default devcontainer image because installing it takes up a lot of space (~500Mb).
+The debugger is not part of the default devcontainer image because installing it pulls in a lot of packages that take up a lot of space (~500Mb).
 But it only takes a few seconds to install it if you need it.

 ## Starting and stopping work
 Cloning your repository to a container volume may seem odd at first.
 It means that everything is inside the volume, and you can't browse or fiddle with the files in a local Window repository.
 But then why would you, you can always (re-) start the development container which automatically mounts the volume.
-By using VSCode as your sole window into the project we gain some advantages, and you can do all you need with the project inside VSCode anyway.
+By using VSCode as your sole "window" or access point into the project we gain some advantages, and you can do all you need project-wise inside VSCode anyway.

 Just close the project using *File/Close Remote/Connection* when you want to put the project aside.
 When you want to work on the project again, just use the VSCode *File/Open Recent* menu to re-open the development container (it shows up as something like `/workspaces/iot-base/.vscode/iot-demo (Workspace)[Dev Container:C++]`), and carry on from where you left.